manoskapa/Streaming-Service-Data-Structures/main-phase02/readme.md

-\# CS240 Streaming Service (C)
+\#Streaming Service (C)

-A simplified streaming service backend implemented in C.
+A simplified streaming service implemented in C.

 The project simulates user registration, movie management, and watch history using hash tables and binary search trees.